knpuniversity/symfony2-series/knpu/episode2/form-rendering.rst

 In addition to that, ``form_rest`` is really handy because it renders any hidden fields automatically.

-Actuall,y *all* forms have a hidden "token" field by default to protect against CSRF attacks.
+*All* forms have a hidden "token" field by default to protect against CSRF attacks.
 With ```form_rest```, you never have to worry or think about hidden fields.